ohsahngah/catalysta/README.md

 - **Perfect Work Separation**(Backend and frontend tasks are separate)
 - **Evergreen Skills**(You learn it once, you use it forever)
 - **Exceptionally Easy Debugging**(Helpful and clear error messages)

+At the core of **Catalysta** is its unique 'Scroll-based System', which treats all backend logic as one continuous script.
+This approach not only simplifies state management for developers but also provides a single, coherent context that is incredibly intuitive for AI assistants to understand, modify, and extend.

 <br />